-These super fudgy almond flour brownies are the answer when you need a rich chocolate dessert that's easy, vegan, AND gluten-free!
-No special equipment required and only a few minutes of hands-on prep!
+These almond flour brownies are rich, fudgy, SO chocolate-y, and made without eggs or butter!
+They're perfect when you need a decadent chocolate dessert that's easy, vegan, AND gluten-free.
+No special equipment needed to make a batch and only a few minutes of hands-on prep time!

 Jump to:

-With this recipe, almond flour is essentially replacing 3 main ingredients usually found in brownies!
+In this recipe, almond flour is essentially replacing 3 main ingredients usually found in brownies.
 It plays the role of eggs, butter, AND all-purpose flour, which means our brownies are not only vegan, but gluten-free, too.

 One more note to get you drooling!
-Cocoa powder and semi-sweet chocolate bring all of the chocolate flavor you expect, while a touch of cinnamon, balsamic, and salt add complexity and depth to these healthier brownies.
+Cocoa powder and semi-sweet chocolate bring all of the chocolate flavor you expect, while a touch of cinnamon, balsamic, and salt add complexity and depth of flavor to these healthier brownies!

 What is Almond Flour